isomerpages/bca-peb/_pe-registration-examination/PPE/Practice Of Professional Engineering Examination (PPE).md

 A person may apply to sit for the [Practice of Professional Engineering Examination (PPE)](https://www.peb.gov.sg/apply_ppe.aspx) after he has:

-(a) obtained not less than 2 years 6 months with effect from date to be advised (in aggregate) of practical experience in engineering work relevant to the branch of engineering that he seeks to be registered in; and
+1. obtained not less than 2 years 6 months with effect from date to be advised (in aggregate) of practical experience in engineering work relevant to the branch of engineering that he seeks to be registered in; and

-(b) sat for and passed the [Fundamentals of Engineering Examination (FEE)](https://www.peb.gov.sg/apply_fee.aspx).
+2. sat for and passed the [Fundamentals of Engineering Examination (FEE)](https://www.peb.gov.sg/apply_fee.aspx).

 PEB does not conduct courses for the purpose of preparing for examinations.
 For preparatory courses conducted by: